-There is a half termly focus on one of these Core Values.
-All Core Values will be shared across a two year rolling programme.
+There is a termly focus on one of these Core Values.

 We have used these same Core Christian values to underpin the children's learning as modelled by our Learning Tree, where the Values appear as the skills children use in all their learning in school.